-The Postal Service accepts our findings relating to the inconsistent and confusing application of the new forwarding regulations for boxholders.
-In this regard, the Service will issue new instructions consolidating and clarifying the guidance given to the field.
+In commenting on a draft of this report (see enc.) the Postmaster General said that he accepts our findings relating to the inconsistent and confusing application of the new forwarding regulations for boxholders.
+He stated that the Service will issue new instructions consolidating and clarifying the guidance given post offices.

-The Service did not agree that forwarding-for-a-fee should be tied to its new regulations which eliminate free forwarding of mail for boxholders.
-The Service stated that the forwarding-fora-fee proposal is just that--a proposal--and its future is uncertain.
+The Postmaster General did not agree that the Service's forwarding-for-a-fee proposal should be tied to its new regulations which eliminate free forwarding of mail for boxholders.
+He stated that the forwarding-for-a-fee proposal is just that--a proposal-and its future is uncertain.